Quansight/Quansight-website/apps/labs/posts/array-api-scikit-learn-2026.md

 The challenges of array API adoption remain largely unchanged from when this work began.
-These are also common to other array-consuming libraries, with a notable addition; the need to handle array movement between namespaces and devices to support mixed array type inputs.
+These are also common to other array-consuming libraries, with a notable addition: the need to handle array movement between namespaces and devices to support mixed array type inputs.

 ### Array API Standard is a subset of NumPy's API